Sami-Radi/express-vhosts-autoloader/README.md

 It works !

-The express vhosts autoloader will load each app.js module in each folder as an express middleware triggered only when the required host (i.e domain name) is provided.
+The express vhosts autoloader will load each app.js module in each directory as an express middleware triggered only when the required host (i.e domain name) is provided.

 Each `app.js` middleware should end with something like `module.exports.app = app` or `exports.app = app`